You are here

 Wine and dine your way around these hot places to eat in the District.

 In case you missed it, the nation's capital has officially become a top tier foodie destination with a stream of accolades.
-The city was anointed with its first Michelin Guide and named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016.
+The District has a Michelin Guide, was named Bon Appétit's restaurant city of the year and Zagat's hottest food city in 2016 and three restaurants, Pineapple & Pearls, Himitsu and Timber Pizza Company, landed on Bon Appétit's list of America's 50 best new restaurants for 2017.
 When you visit this year, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
 Here are some of the best (and hottest) DC restaurants that you have to check out.

 This newcomer has been a big part of the burgeoning dining scene in DC’s hippest, family-friendly neighborhood, Petworth.
 Himitsu, the no reservations, quaint 24-seat restaurant inhabiting the Upshur strip, delivers on what first-time restaurateurs Kevin Tien and Carlie Steiner call “New Japanese.”
-Try the fried chicken karaage or melt-in-your-mouth nigiri with a side of charred shishito peppers elote style, pair it with one of Steiner’s steal-the-show cocktail creations and voilà, you have yourself a meal you won’t soon forget.
+Try the fried chicken karaage or melt-in-your-mouth nigiri with a side of charred shishito peppers elote style, pair it with one of Steiner’s steal-the-show cocktail creations and voilà, you have yourself a meal at one of Bon Appétit’s 50 best new restaurants in America you won’t soon forget.

 Former Top Chef contestant Mike Isabella transports diners to the Iberian Peninsula and North Africa with Arroz, located inside the Marriott Marquis Washington, DC.
 The Spanish word for rice, Arroz delights with bold flavors in bomba rice dishes topped with the likes of crab, spring veggies, aged duck or suckling pig.
 Once you’ve sufficiently eaten your way through Spain, Portugal and Morocco, check out where Mike Isabella loves to grab a bite along 14th Street – part of our video series starring local chefs eating their way through DC neighborhoods.

-At the Federalist Pig in Adams Morgan, pitmaster Rob Sonderman uses six kinds of wood to melt pork so delicious that he’s sold out daily since he opened in December.
+At the Federalist Pig in Adams Morgan, pitmaster Rob Sonderman uses six kinds of wood to melt pork so delicious that he sells out daily.
 You read that right – come early before the day’s meat-and-side casualties are hung from butcher paper adjacent to the register.
 Choose from eight different types of meats smoked for hours on end or signature sandwiches like the Texas Ranger, featuring brisket, crispy onions and homemade pickles on thick, buttery Texas toast and lathered in barbecue sauce.

 This Mediterranean-meets-Caribbean spot, owned by three alum of Little Serow and Komi, serves up whole-animal butchery, housemade bread and pasta and seasonal ingredients in an approachable Adams Morgan setting.
-It’s been racking up positive press since it opened, and even made Bon Appétit’s 50 best new restaurants 2016 list.
+It’s been racking up positive press since it opened in 2016, earning a coveted Michelin star and making Bon Appétit’s 50 best new restaurants 2016 list.

 Regarded as one of the most stylish and exciting restaurants to open in recent years, Kinship – from a chef who previously helmed the Mandarin Oriental’s Cityzen and before that, San Francisco’s French Laundry – features dishes that focus on technique, history, ingredient, or communal preparations intended to be served family-style, like whole fish or 12-ounce ribeye cuts.
 It’s a special place, and perfect for a celebratory meal.